vedika9009/kochava/README.md

 ## Containers

-The stack uses Node.js with Redis.
+The stack runs Node.js with Redis in different containers.

 For running the app, navigate to npm-docker folder